 As always, there are several key considerations you should explore in order to determine if a career in regulatory affairs is right for you.
 Most importantly, you should evaluate both your personal and professional goals to better understand how a career in regulatory affairs can help you meet your goals.

 Earning an advanced degree in a related field of study can prepare you for this competitive and in-demand career.
-Northeastern’s Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices, as well as the Master of Science in Regulatory Affairs of Food and Food Industries, equip students with the knowledge and skills needed to succeed in the various careers within the regulatory industry.
+Northeastern’s Master of Science in Regulatory Affairs program equips students with the knowledge and skills needed to succeed in the various careers within the regulatory industry.